apache/accumulo-access/SPECIFICATION.md

 ## Evaluation

-Evaluation of access expressions performs a combination of [set][2] existence checks and [boolean algebra][3].
-Access expression use the following from boolean algebra.
+The evaluation process combines [set][2] existence checks with [boolean algebra][3].
+Specifically, AccessExpressions use:

- * The symbol `&` in an access expression represents [logical conjunction][4] which is represented in a boolean algebra as `∧`.
+ * The symbol `&` for [logical conjunction][4] (`∧` in boolean algebra).
- * The symbol `|` in an access expression represents [logical disjunction][5] which is represented in a boolean algebra as `∨`.
+ * The symbol `|` for [logical disjunction][5] (`∨` in boolean algebra).

-When evaluating an access expression set existence checks are done against an entities set of authorizations.
-The following is an algorithm for evaluation an access expression.
+When evaluating an AccessExpression, existence checks are done against an entities Authorizations.
+The following is the algorithm for evaluation of an AccessExpression.

- 1. For each access-token in an access expression check if it exists in the entities set of authorizations.
+ 1. For each access-token in an AccessExpression check if it exists in the entities Authorizations.
 Replace the access-token with `true` if it exists in the set and `false` otherwise.
- 2. Evaluate the expression using boolean algebra and only if its true can the entity access the data labeled with the access expression.
+ 2. Evaluate the resulting expression using boolean algebra.
+If the result is true, the entity can access the data associated with the AccessExpression.

-The following is an example of evaluating the access expression `RED&(BLUE|GREEN)` using boolean algebra for an entity with the authorization set `{RED,GREEN}`.
+The following is an example of evaluating the AccessExpression `RED&(BLUE|GREEN)` using boolean algebra for an entity with the Authorizations `{RED,GREEN}`.
 In the example below `RED ∈ {RED,GREEN}` translates to does `RED` exist in the set `{RED,GREEN}` which it does, so it is true.

  1. RED ∈ {RED,GREEN} ∧ ( BLUE ∈ {RED,GREEN} ∨ GREEN ∈ {RED,GREEN} )
  2. true  ∧ ( false ∨ true )

-Since `true  ∧ ( false ∨ true )` is true then the entity with authorizations `{RED,GREEN}` can access data labeled with the access expression `RED&(BLUE|GREEN)`.
-The access expression `(RED&BLUE)|(GREEN&PINK)` is an example of an access expression that is false for an entity with authorizations `{RED,GREEN}` and it would look like the following using boolean algebra.
+Since `true  ∧ ( false ∨ true )` is true then the entity with Authorizations of `{RED,GREEN}` can access data labeled with the AccessExpression `RED&(BLUE|GREEN)`.
+The AccessExpression `(RED&BLUE)|(GREEN&PINK)` is an example of an AccessExpression that is false for an entity with Authorizations of `{RED,GREEN}` and it would look like the following using boolean algebra.

  1. ( RED ∈ {RED,GREEN} ∧ BLUE ∈ {RED,GREEN} ) ∨ ( GREEN ∈ {RED,GREEN} ∧ PINK ∈
     {RED,GREEN} )
  2. ( true ∧ false ) ∨ ( true ∧ false )

-An empty access expression always evaluates to true and this is only thing a entity with the empty set of authorizations can access.
+An entity with empty Authorizations can only access data associated with an empty access expression.
+This is because an empty AccessExpression always evaluates to true.

 ## Escaping

-Access tokens can only contain alpha numeric characters or the characters `_`,`-`,`.`,`:`, or `/` unless quoted using `"`.
-Within quotes the characters `"` and `\` must escaped by prefixing with `\`.
-For example to use `abc\xyz` as an access-token it would need to be quoted and escaped like `"abc\\xyz"`.
-When checking if an access-token exists in the entities authorizations set it must be unquoted and unescaped.
+Access tokens can only contain alphanumeric characters or the characters `_`,`-`,`.`,`:`, or `/` unless quoted using `"`.
+Within quotes, the characters `"` and `\` must escaped by prefixing them with `\`.
+For example, to use `abc\xyz` as an access-token, it would need to be quoted and escaped like `"abc\\xyz"`.
+When checking if an access-token exists in the entities Authorizations, it must be unquoted and unescaped.

-Evaluating `"abc!12"&"abc\\xyz"&GHI`for an entity with authorizations `{abc\xyz,abc!12}` looks like the following in boolean algebra which evaluates to `false`.
+Evaluating `"abc!12"&"abc\\xyz"&GHI` for an entity with Authorizations of `{abc\xyz,abc!12}` looks like the following in boolean algebra which evaluates to `false`.